ihsaan-ullah/create_a_codalab_challenge/README.md

 This repository has a sample starting kit which is made specially to work with this [Data Format](https://github.com/ihsaan-ullah/meta-album/tree/master/DataFormat).

-A sample challenge with the `starting_kit` in this repository is given here: https://codalab.lisn.upsaclay.fr/competitions/201
+A sample challenge with the `starting_kit` in this repository is given here: [Sample Challenge](https://codalab.lisn.upsaclay.fr/competitions/201).

 ***